mlcommons/mobile_app_open/flutter/documentation/env-setup-windows.md

 or it can be manually downloaded from the very bottom of the [LLVM Snapshot Builds page](https://llvm.org/builds/) and manually placed somewhere in your PATH.
 * buildifier can be installed via `choco install buildifier -y`

-Run `make format` to fix the formatting.
-This will fix C++, bazel and Dart files.
-Alternatively you can use make targets `format-clang`, `format-bazel`, `format-dart` to format only certain kinds of files.